Wolverine971/9takes/src/blog/people/musicians/Beyonce-Knowles.md

 	/>
 </div>

-## Discovering The Challenger

-Have you ever wondered what fuels the unstoppable force that is Beyoncé?
-Intricately woven within her actions, music, and public persona, lies the compelling energy of the Enneagram Type 8 – The Challenger.
+<p class="firstLetter">What fuels the unstoppable force that is Beyoncé?
+What is the mindset behind her actions, music, and public persona?
+What lies beneath the her compelling energy?
+Might just be the personality of the Enneagram type 8, the challenger.</p>

 Beyoncé has consistently demonstrated an unrivaled level of self-confidence and a resolute desire to control her own destiny - hallmark traits of a Type 8.
 But there's more.
 Her unyielding assertiveness, palpable in every performance, and her willingness to confront issues head-on resonates profoundly with this type.